C4ptainCrunch/thesis/source/index.rst

 Upper Confidence Bounds for Trees
 ---------------------------------

-A better method would be asymmetric and only explore interesting parts of the tree.
+A better method would be asymmetric and explore more often the interesting parts of the tree.
 Kocsis and Szepervari :cite:`kocsis2006bandit` defined Upper Confidence Bounds for Trees (UCT), a method mixing vanilla MCTS and Upper Confidence Bounds (UCB).

-Indeed, in step 1, selecting the node during the tree descent that maximizes the probability of winning is analogous to the multi-armed bandit problem in which a player has choose the slot machine that maximizes the estimated reward.
+Indeed, in step 1, selecting the node during the tree descent that maximizes the probability of winning is analogous to the multi-armed bandit problem in which a player has to choose the slot machine that maximizes the estimated reward.

-The UCB formula is the following, where :math:`N'` is the number of times the parent of the node has been visited and :math:`c` a fixed parameter:
+The UCB is

 .. math::

-    \frac{W_1}{N} + c \times \sqrt{\frac{ln N'}{N}}
+    \frac{W_1}{N} + c \times \sqrt{\frac{ln N'}{N}},

-:math:`c` can be tuned to balance exploitation of known wins and exploration of less visited nodes.
+where :math:`N'` is the number of times the parent node has been visited and :math:`c` is a parameter that can be tuned to balance exploitation of known wins and exploration of less visited nodes.
 Kocsis et al. has shown that :math:`\frac{\sqrt{2}}{2}` :cite:`kocsis2006bandit` is a good value when rewards are in :math:`[0, 1]`.

-In step 3, the playouts are played at random as it is the first time these nodes are seen and we do not have a generic evaluation function do direct the playout towards "better" states.
+In step 3, the playouts are played at random as it is the first time these nodes are seen and we do not have a generic evaluation function do direct the playout towards 'better' states.